 The respective account is also displayed in the same place for an incoming call.

 Under [Options > PhoneDialog (TAPI device) > Display as] you can assign short names to the SIP accounts.

 Unfortunately, it is not intended to link the SIP accounts with several PhoneDialogs.
 Calls would then always be displayed in both PhoneDialogs.

 The SIP SoftPhone should therefore only be assigned to one PhoneDialog.

-The SIP SoftPhone component can not switch conferences by itself.
-Under [Options > PhoneDialog (TAPI Device) > Driver Configuration > Edit] you can select an alternative conference mode:
+Under [Options > PhoneDialog (TAPI device) > Driver configuration > Edit] you can select a conference mode: